-Assess every person with diabetes for their risk of developing a diabetic foot ulcer.
+Assess every person with diabetes for their risk of developing a diabetic foot ulcer using a standard, validated tool.
 People should be assessed when they are diagnosed with diabetes and at least once a year thereafter to determine if their risk level has changed.
 If they have risk factors for diabetic foot ulcers, they should be reassessed more frequently.

-Ensure that health care professionals have access to risk-assessment tools and are knowledgeable about the frequency of diabetic foot ulcer risk assessment.
+Ensure that health care professionals have access to standard, validated risk-assessment tools and are knowledgeable about the frequency of diabetic foot ulcer risk assessment.